 A Holistic Perspective

 I know that for people to learn new skills, retain knowledge, and challenge their perspectives, they must be well-resourced and present.
-I use my experience as a direct service professional, case manager, and pastoral counselor to encourage integration, self-advocacy, and a commitment each individual’s own well-being.
+I use my experience as a direct service professional, case manager, and pastoral counselor to encourage integration, self-advocacy, and a commitment to each individual’s own well-being.

 I bring my whole self to the work I do, and imbue trainings with personal examples from my own life.
 I know stories have more impact than research data, and am willing to share some of mine.
-I respond to areas where clients need to grow with honesty and direct, but compassionate, feedback.
+I respond to areas where clients need to grow with honesty & direct, but compassionate, feedback.

 Commitment to Structural Change